grum-tez/zombies/gitbook/setup/development-environment-setup.md

 ### Extras

-I recommend using a prettier and set it up with your IDE to keep a clean and coherent code base:&#x20;
+I recommend using prettier with your IDE to maintain a clean and coherent code base:&#x20;

 ```bash
 yarn add --dev prettier@2.7.1